What’s the Best Rowing Machine?

 Other things our testers liked about the Precision Rower was the contoured padded seat, heavy-duty frame, and 250-pound capability.

 My sister actually owns this machine, so I’ve gotten great use out of it when I go over to her house.
 She’s not into fitness quite as much as I am, so she didn’t see the need to spend a ton of money on the Concept2, and the Precision Rower suits her needs quite nicely.

 And I can see why — this unit really does everything you’d expect it to when it comes to a rowing machine.

-If you are wondering that how to use a row machine then it’s extremely easy to use, and is suitable for beginner or intermediate users.
+If you are wondering how to use a rowing machine then it’s extremely easy to use and is suitable for beginner or intermediate users.
 The way that you actually use the machine couldn’t be any simpler — you just sit on the seat, strap in your feet, and start moving your arms back and forth in a rowing motion.

 What’s nice about the monitor is that it updates on its own, every six seconds — this feature allows you to be constantly aware of your progress and how you’re doing.

 There were reports from a few consumers of a minor squeaking sound coming from the Precision Rower when first using the device.
 A small number of owners also reported a need of better workout instructions for beginners on how to use a rowing machine, while a few Amazon users wrote that they felt it wasn’t quite challenging enough for them.

 The Kettler Favorite is another machine that our testers felt held up quite well.
 This rower has two hydraulic cylinders which create a smooth and dependable operation with consistent resistance during your workout.